samarsha/sarahmarshall.name/_drafts/visualizing-quantum-state-in-qsharp.md

 This is what the [Q# State Visualizer], one of the samples in the in the [Microsoft Quantum Development Kit samples][QDK samples] repository, does.
 I worked on it over the summer as part of my internship at Microsoft.
-This post doubles as a quick guide to how to use the state visualizer and an explanation of how it works.
+This post doubles as a quick guide on how to use the state visualizer and an explanation of how it works.

 ## Setting up the visualizer